With Head Instructor Anthony Von der Muhll, L.Ac., DAOM, DNBAO, FAIPM

 - Classes are modular and may be taken in any order (exception: labs are only open to students who have completed the associated didactic module).

-- Classes will be available for live hands-on and/or webinar CEUs and PDAs; some are also available for distance-learning.
-Actual mix of hands-on, webinar, and distance-learning requirements, and CEU/PDA approval, will depend on COVID safety and the associated policies and standards of the NCCAOM and California Acupuncture Board at the time of course offerings--see "Curriculum" below.
+- Actual mix of hands-on, webinar, and distance-learning requirements, and CEU/PDA approval may vary in accordance with the policies and standards of the NCCAOM and California Acupuncture Board and other considerations at the time of course offerings.

 - Class schedule and availability is designed to allow for completion within 1 year.